Designing new instream structures

 An instream structure should:

-- have diverse physical habitats and hydraulic conditions (rapids, backwaters and areas of slow flow for example)
+• have diverse physical habitats and hydraulic conditions (riffles, backwaters and areas of slow flow for example)

-- not impede fish movement any more than adjacent stream reaches
+• not impede fish movement any more than adjacent stream reaches without structures

-The diagram on the right shows the order of preference for road crossing design, based on the degree of connectivity each design facilitates.
+The diagram above shows the order of preference for road crossing design, based on the degree of connectivity each design facilitates.

-See section 3 of the New Zealand Fish Passage Guidelines and the summary factsheet Considering fish passage in the design of new instream structures (PDF, 452K).
+See section 4 of the New Zealand Fish Passage Guidelines for design guidance on new and replacement instream structures.

 Design process